jhanisch/JUST-PO/JUST_PONotifier/Readme.txt

 History
 1.00a - Initial proof of concept.
 Identifies PO's to notify and sends simple one line emails 1.00b - Updates email format to include  Job # and Description, Customer, Vendor, Buyer and PO Detail line items.
+1.02a  - Updated to include Notes column in email.
+Changed retrieving item quantity to use icpoitem.outstanding.